 SMEs in China in the covid-19 era.
 The impact on recruitment and Executive Search.

-In China, SMEs account for almost 97% of enterprises.
-These SMEs are essential in China, providing huge amounts of employment opportunities and representing the most important source of jobs in China, accounting for 80% of the non-government labor force.
+In China, there are more than 60 million SMEs.
+These SMEs are essential in China, providing huge amounts of employment opportunities and representing one of the most important sources of jobs in China, accounting for more than 80% of urban employment.
+According to China’s Ministry of Industry and Information Technology, SMEs also contribute more than 60% of GDP and more than 70% of technological innovation.

 SMEs in China have had to cope with the difficulties resulting from the covid-19 measures, which have affected business, recruitment and, more specifically, the executive search field.
 This is all due to political and economic insecurities caused by Covid- 0 policies.